scythe-io/purple-team-exercise-framework/README.md

 [SCYTHE](https://www.scythe.io/) provides an advanced attack emulation platform for the enterprise and cybersecurity consulting market.
 The SCYTHE platform enables Red, Blue, and Purple teams to build and emulate real-world adversarial campaigns in a matter of minutes.
 Customers are in turn enabled to validate the risk posture and exposure of their business and employees and the performance of enterprise security teams and existing security solutions.
 Based in Arlington, VA, the company is privately held and is funded by Gula Tech Adventures, Paladin Capital, Evolution Equity, and private industry investors.
 For more information email info@scythe.io, visit [https://scythe.io](https://www.scythe.io/), or follow on Twitter [@scythe\_io](https://twitter.com/scythe_io).

-Thank you to the reviewers and contributors of this document: Ben Goerz, Bryson Bort (SCYTHE), Dave Mayer (GRIMM), Erik van Buggenhout (NVISO), Katie Nickels, Mauricio Velazco, and Xena Olsen.
+Thank you to the reviewers and contributors of this document: Ben Goerz, Bryson Bort (SCYTHE), Dave Mayer (GRIMM), Erik van Buggenhout (NVISO), Jorge Orchilles (SCYTHE), Katie Nickels, Mauricio Velazco, and Xena Olsen.